How to Protect Your Privacy in Court Files in Washington State

 • Your financial account numbers

-• The social security number/s of your child or children
+• The social security number/s of your child/ren

-• The date/s of birth of your child or children
+• The date/s of birth of your child/ren

-Again, before you buy or use any pattern form, make sure you have the newest version.
-See Forms and Formatting below to learn when these forms were last updated and how to get them.
+Before you buy or use any pattern form, make sure you have the newest version.
+See Forms and Formatting below for links to the forms.
 You will find the date the form was last updated in the lower left corner of the form.

 How Will the Court Protect My Personal Identifiers?